Skip to main content

 • If you add multiple conditions, they will be additional:

-• If Plan is Basic Or Premium, then…
+• If Country is US Or CA Or GB, then…

 *Text type fields